ClickHouse/ClickHouse/docs/es/operations/server-configuration-parameters/settings.md

 -   privateKeyFile – The path to the file with the secret key of the PEM certificate.
 The file may contain a key and certificate at the same time.
 -   certificateFile – The path to the client/server certificate file in PEM format.
 You can omit it if `privateKeyFile` contiene el certificado.
 -   caConfig – The path to the file or directory that contains trusted root certificates.
--   verificationMode – The method for checking the node's certificates.
+-   verificationMode – The method for checking the node’s certificates.
 Details are in the description of the [Contexto](https://github.com/ClickHouse-Extras/poco/blob/master/NetSSL_OpenSSL/include/Poco/Net/Context.h) clase.
 Valores posibles: `none`, `relaxed`, `strict`, `once`.
 -   verificationDepth – The maximum length of the verification chain.
 Verification will fail if the certificate chain length exceeds the set value.
 -   loadDefaultCAFile – Indicates that built-in CA certificates for OpenSSL will be used.
 Acceptable values: `true`, `false`. \|
 -   cipherList – Supported OpenSSL encryptions.
 For example: `ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH`.